 Additional TRL Definitions Term Definition Breadboard Integrated components that provide a representation of a system/subsystem and that can be used to determine concept feasibility and to develop technical data.
-Typically configured for laboratory use to demonstrate the technical principles of immediate interest.
+Typical principles of immediate interest.
 May resemble final system/subsystem in function only.
 High Fidelity Addresses form, fit, and function.
-A high-fidelity laboratory environment would involve testing with equipment that can simulate and validate all system specifications within a laboratory setting.
-Low Fidelity A representative of the component or system that has limited ability to provide anything but first-order information about the end product.
-Low-fidelity assessments are used to provide trend analysis.
-Model A functional form of a system, generally reduced in scale, near or at operational specification.
-Models will be sufficiently hardened to allow demonstration of the technical and operational capabilities required of the final system.
-Operational Environment Environment that addresses all the operational requirements and specifications required of the final system to include platform/packaging.
-Prototype A physical or virtual model used to evaluate the technical or manufacturing feasibility or military utility of a particular technology or process, concept, end item, or system.
-Relevant Environment Testing environment that simulates both the most important and most stressing aspects of the operational environment.
-Simulated Operational Environment Either (1) a real environment that can simulate all the operational requirements and specifications required of the final system or (2) a simulated environment that allows for testing of a virtual prototype.
-Used in either case to determine whether a developmental system meets the operational requirements and specifications of the final system.
+A high-fidelity laboratory environment would involve testing with equipment that can simulate and validate all system specifications wit Low Fidelity A representative of the component or system that has limited ability to provide anything but first-order information about the end product.
+Low-fidelity assessments are u Model A functional form of a system, generally reduced in scale, near or at operational specification.
+Models will be sufficiently hardened to allow demonstration of the technica Operational Environment Environment that addresses all the operational requirements and specifications required of the final system to include platform/packaging.
+Prototype A physical or virtual model used to evaluate the technical or manufacturing feasibility or military utility of a particular technology or process, concept, end item, or system Relevant Environment Testing environment that simulates both the most important and most stressing aspects of the operational environment.
+Simulated Operational Environment Either (1) a real environment that can simulate all the operational requirements and specifications required of the final system or (2) a simulated environment that allows whether a developmental system meets the operational requirements and specifications of the final system.